Peritract/dragon-match/README.md

 # dragon-match
-A match-pairs card game made with React
+A match-pairs card game made with React.

 ![](dragon-match.png)